On the theory of topological computation in the lowest Landau level of QHE: The Qubit formation in QHE through Aharanov-Bohm phase

 In the composite fermion theory of Quantum Hall effect the qubits are equivalent to the fluxes attached with the charged particles.
-When an electron is attached with a magnetic flux, its statistics changes and it is transformed into a boson.These bosons condense to form cluster which is coupled with the residual fermion or boson (composed of two fermions).Indeed the residual boson or fermion will undergo a statistical interaction tied to a Berry phase effect that winds the phase of the particles as it encircles the vortices [18].Indeed as two vortices cannot be brought very close to each other, there will be a hard core repulsion in the system which accounts for the incompressibility in the Quantum Hall fluid.These non-commuting fluxes have their own interesting Aharonov-Bohm interactions and as the quasi-particles encircles one another in their way of topological transport, the Aharanov-Bhom type topological phase is developed.
+When an electron is attached with a magnetic flux, its statistics changes and it is transformed into a boson.These bosons condense to form cluster which is coupled with the residual fermion or boson (composed of two fermions).
+Indeed the residual boson or fermion will undergo a statistical interaction tied to a geometric Berry phase effect that winds the phase of the particles as it encircles the vortices.Indeed as two vortices cannot be brought very close to each other, there will be a hard core repulsion in the system which accounts for the incompressibility of the Quantum Hall fluid.